 Lewisville Tomorrow will become the tool to guide the future direction of the Town of Lewisville.
 Lewisville Tomorrow is a comprehensive plan designed to respond to information as it is identified during the planning process, whether as part of the review of previous or ongoing initiatives, new analysis, or community input collected along the way.
-Lewisville Tomorrow will maintain a focus on a core purpose-to ensure an informed decision, rooted in community values, is used to select a preferred growth strategy.
-This growth strategy, in turn, provides clear direction for land use initiatives.
+Lewisville Tomorrow will maintain a focus on a core purpose-to ensure informed decisions, rooted in community values, are used to select a preferred growth strategy.
+This growth strategy, in turn, will provide clear direction for land use initiatives.